lmc-eu/spirit-design-system/packages/web-react/README.md

 If you need even more control over the component styling, use [escape hatches](#escape-hatches).

+## Types Generated From Design Tokens

+Some props (e.g. color, radii, container sizes, …) use types generated from design tokens.
+They restrict values to those defined in the design system and stay up to date with every token change.

+If you need additional values, you’ll need to coordinate with a designer so they can be added to the Figma and become available through tokens.

 ### Escape Hatches

 While we encourage teams to utilize Spirit design as it is, we do realize that sometimes product specific customizations